-If you simply move from studio to studio – as a freelancer maybe – you can get away with a heavier, more performance-orientated machine.
+If you simply move from studio to studio – as a freelancer maybe – you can get away with a heavier, more performance or coding-orientated machine (take a look at our round up of the best laptops for programming if so).
 If you want a mixture of both, there are options for you as well.
 But don’t expect them to be cheap.

 We’ve rounded up five of the best laptops for running Photoshop that cover all of these bases – so read on to make your choice.

 01. HP ZBook Studio G4 DreamColor